Oberon Matters

 The only identifying information about visitors to the site which is examined or kept is that which is provided voluntarily by someone sending email to the site owner.

 The only time web server logs are looked at is when it is necessary to do so to solve site management problems.
 The traffic recorded in the logs is not analysed in any way except to produce consolidated statistics such as numbers of visitors and page displays.
-(The software used for the analysis is WebLog Expert).

 Cookies